 This is also where you can demand a jury trial.
 But, if you live in a state that allows one, you probably won’t have to ask for it.
 In these states, the court assumes that you want one unless you say otherwise.

 According to Nolo.com's David Brown, you usually don’t need to have an attorney accompany you to your arraignment.
 After that, you’ll want one to accompany, or at least assist you.
-An attorney can help you decide if you should plead guilty, fight your charges in trial, or ask for a plea bargain.
+An attorney can help you decide if you should plead guilty, go to trial, or ask for a plea bargain.
 Especially if it’s your first offense, a plea bargain could reduce your charge to something like reckless driving.

-If you are charged with a DWI or DUI, it's a pretty safe bet that your driver's license will be suspended.
+If you're charged with a DWI or DUI, it's a safe bet that your driver's license will be suspended.

-By the way, if you refuse to give a blood, breath, or urine sample at the time of your arrest, your driver's license will be automatically suspended.
+If you refuse to give a blood, breath, or urine sample when arrested, your driver's license will be automatically suspended.
 Depending on the state, it will last for 3 to 12 months.
 This suspension remains in force even if you're not convicted of a DWI.

 The most common route to getting your driver’s license back is some kind of education, therapy, or treatment program.

-That said, successfully completing one of these programs doesn't mean you'll be allowed to drive again.
+That said, completing one of these programs doesn't mean you'll be allowed to drive again.
 That's usually the case, but not always.
-If the court forces you to take a course and you don’t complete it, you won't be getting your license back anytime soon.
+If the court forces you to take a course and you don’t complete it, you won't get your license back.

-Note: if you're convicted of driving under the influence on multiple occasions, you may lose your license for a number of years or even permanently.
+If you're convicted of driving under the influence more than once, you may lose your license for years.
+You could even lose it permanently.
 This is due to “Habitual Offender” laws that have been passed in many states.

 If this isn't your first drunk-driving conviction, the judge may impound your car for a certain period of time.
 He or she could even order you to forfeit (get rid of, basically) your vehicle.
 Luckily, this is only in extreme circumstances.

 These kinds of penalties are much less common than they were in the past.
-Thanks to gadgets like Ignition Interlock Devices (IIDs), in which the technology keeps drivers from starting their cars if their BAC is too high.
+Thanks to Ignition Interlock Devices (IIDs), which keep drivers from starting their cars if their BAC is too high.

-Along with losing your license and possibly having to install an IID in your car, there other penalties you could get if you're convicted of a DWI or DUI.
+You'll lose your license and possibly having to install an IID in your car.
+But there other possible penalties if you're convicted of a DWI or DUI.

 A couple of additional examples are: fines, jail time, probation, and the court-ordered use of a SCRAM bracelet.
 These devices monitor the presence of alcohol in a person's sweat.
 (They’re usually limited to repeat DWI offenders only.)